alf-p-steinbach/Expressive-Cpp/README.md

 many meanings).
 An expert who wonders about the exact definition can just hover the mouse over any such keyword: they’re quickly learned.

-The most important four are
+The most important four syntactic sugar macros are
 * `$f` and `$p` to declare functions and procedures (`void` functions), and
 * `$let` and `$var`, to declare constants and variables.